a cold drizzly day in early 1998 [long before the NSA

 of the Nazi soldiers that guarded our neighborhood in Norway during World War II.
 Young as I was (I was born in Oslo shortly before Hitler's invasion of forget the piercing air raids, the thundering war planes, our hiding place in the basement, and the sounds of exploding bombs and fires around us.
-My young father was a leader in the "Hjemme Fronten"
+My young father was a leader in "Hjemme Fronten"

-(the Home Front) -- an underground army of loyal Norwegians who would rather die than submit to Nazi tyranny.
+(the Home Front) -- an underground army of loyal Norwegians who would risk death than submit to Nazi tyranny.
 Caught helping other brave soldiers escape into neutral Sweden, he